MarcusJellinghaus/Docker_based_CI_for_Python_SqlServer/kubernetes_based_CI_infrastructure.md

 # Kubernetes

-Kubernetes allows to properly manage hundreds of containers with the features likes high availablility or no downtime, scablability or high performance and disaster recover with backup and restore.
+Kubernetes allows to properly manage hundreds of containers with the features likes scablability or high performance, high availablility or no downtime,  and disaster recover with backup and restore.

 ## Kubernetes components

-Kubernetes has these components:
+Kubernetes includes these components:

 - *Node*: Machine to run Kubernetes
 - *Pod*: Abstraction over a container, like docker container and container image, abstraction to work only with kubernetes without using eg docker.
 Usually one application is executed on a pod.
 Each pod gets its own ip adress.
 If a pod dies and gets recreated, it gets a new IP adress.
 - *Service*: A service has a permanent IP adress to abstract from pods when they die and get recreated.
-A service is also a load balancer.
+A service also distributes the workload over its different pods.
 - *Ingress*: An ingress allows to expose IP services to an external network and route traffic inside the cluster.
 - *ConfigMap*: Configuration information, environment variables etc. should be stored outside the built application and outside the container image.
 All of this should be stored in a *ConfigMap*.
 - *Secrets*: Configuration details like username and password should be stored in secrets.
 Secrets are base64 encoded.